-You juts can’t educate someone if they don’t want to be educated.
+You just can’t educate someone if they don’t want to be educated.

-So I pick up my own pills at different pharmacy.
+So I pick up my own pills at different pharmacies.
 Make my own doctor appointments and plainly not talk about it with my parents.
-My sisters where more open-minded and asked questions and even joked about it what was great.
+My sisters were more open-minded and asked questions and even joked about it what was great.

-I keep going to check ups.
-I just sit in doctor’s office and she usually asks me how I’m doing.
+I keep going to check-ups.
+I just sit in the doctor’s office and she usually asks me how I’m doing.
 If there are any adverse effects of the pills.
 I always tell her I feel great.
 Better than ever.
 She prescribe me more pills and I make appointments for another session.

 I’ve been on medications for over a year now and I have truly never felt better.

 I made some life changes.
 I quit university.
-Imoved to Prague.
-Started working in pharmacy.
+I moved to Prague.
+Started working in a pharmacy.
 Started blogging more, traveling more and I can’t believe how awesome my life is now.

 If you would tell me a year ago that I would not only be alive but happy I would laugh to your face.

 My parents, even unwillingly, must admit that I got better.
-Therapy and pills works.
+Therapy and pills work.

 I was actually mentally ill and they didn’t make it easy for me.
 They got used to it a little by now.
-My dad even pick ups my prescriptions when I’m out-of-state and brings it to my moms pharmacy and pick it up for me.
+My dad even picks up my prescriptions when I’m out-of-state and brings them to my mom’s pharmacy and pick it up for me.

 All of my friends noticed how happier and healthier I look now.